captainbrosset/devtools-tips/src/tips/en/copy-element-js-path.md

 date: 2022-07-22
 authors: Patrick Brosset
 title: Copy an element's JavaScript path
-tags: ["javascript", "testing", "browser:edge", "browser:chrome"]
+tags: ["tip", "javascript", "testing", "browser:edge", "browser:chrome"]
 ---
 JavaScript often needs references to DOM nodes on the page.
 Getting a reference is sometimes easy with `document.getElementById()` or similar.
 Other times however, a more complicated CSS selector needs to be created and used with `document.querySelector()`.